stephencweiss/stephencharlesweiss.com/content/blog/2019-05-26/local-git-stale-branch-cleanup.md

 # Other Fun

 A second useful option for `git branch` that I learned about through this process was the `-a` option (which combines the default with the `-r`). `git branch -a` will print out all of the branches for a repository - local and remote.
 This can be helpful to understand what is being worked on - particularly if you want to [check out a remote branch](https://www.stephencharlesweiss.com/2019-04-30/git-rename-branch-locally-and-remotely/) to review or continue the development of on your own.

+# Conclusion

+Adding these three arrows to my quiver won't revolutionize anything, but they will make me more productive by keeping my git repostiory clean and reducing the mental overhead necessary to figure out what to work on next.

 # Further Reading